Kruthz/Document-Scanner-using-opencv/README.md

 # Document Scanner using OpenCV

-This project implements a document scanner using OpenCV library in Python.
+## Overview
+This Python script provides functionality for scanning documents from an image file.
+It detects the document edges, applies perspective transformation to obtain a top-down view, and displays the scanned document.

 ## Features

-- Scan documents and save them in digital formats.
+- **Document Edge Detection**: Utilizes edge detection techniques to identify document boundaries.
-- Perspective transformation to correct the angle and tilt of the document.
+- **Perspective Transformation**: Applies perspective transformation to correct for perspective distortion and obtain a top-down view of the document.
-- Automatic edge detection to identify the boundaries of the document.
-- GUI interface for ease of use.
+- **GUI Interface**: Includes a simple GUI interface built using Tkinter for selecting an image file and displaying the scanned document.
+- **Flexibility**: The script is flexible and can handle various document sizes and orientations.

+## Requirements
+- Python 3.x
+- OpenCV (cv2)
+- NumPy
+- imutils
+- scikit-image